 Anonymity is the main factor behind VPNs, and Anonymous VPN is conveniently branded around this critical component.
 While the provider portrays this fun-filled approach to privacy, it doesn’t joke with the technical aspects of anonymity.

-To ensure privacy, Anonymous VPN has a zero-logging policy for sensitive data.
+Anonymous VPN has a zero-logging policy for sensitive data.
 They collect and store minimal data, such as your email and payment information when registering.

 Movie lovers will be glad to know that you can use P2P software for torrenting.
-The VPN is also a great way to stream geo-blocked content such as YouTube, NBC, and some shows in the UK.
+The VPN is also a great way to stream geo-blocked content such as YouTube, NBC, and some platforms in the UK.
 However, it can’t unblock Netflix and other major streaming sites.

 Even worse, users from China can’t use the provider to bypass the country’s Great Firewall.
 Fortunately, those in other restricted countries, such as Russia, can use the VPN since they even have a server there.